Skip to main content

 NULL Handling in SQL

 In SQL, NULL represents a missing or unknown value.
-It's not the same as 0, an empty string, or false.
-It means “no data.”
+Unlike 0, an empty string, or false, it indicates the absence of data.

 Understanding how to detect and manage NULL values is critical for writing accurate queries.